JoinCODED/flutter_m2_intro_to_widgets/01_Profile_Page.md

 12. Now, we want to show other information such as Name, Gender, and Hobbies.
-As you know, this information will be a text, so we will use **Text** widget.
+As you know, this information will be a text, so we will use the **Text** widget.